 Backcountry Ski Bindings Comparison Chart

-Marker Alpinist 12 | $550 | 540 g/pair | Tech | 6-13 |
+| Marker Alpinist 12 | $600 | Fast-and-Light Alpinism | 6 – 12 | 270 g | Optional |

-How We Tested Backcountry Ski Bindings
+How We Tested the Best Backcountry Ski Bindings

 Testing backcountry bindings involves thousands of vertical feet of climbing, scouting lines, evaluating couloirs, making smart choices on hut trips, quiet powder turns in the trees, and our fair share of unintended releases on the skin track.
-For the ski-touring experts at GearJunkie, the real work also involves mounting and adjusting bindings, route finding on tours, waxing, familiarizing themselves with new technology, and stepping into unfamiliar toe pieces in deep snow.

 Our Expert Testers

-Curating this guide from the beginning back in 2020 is writer, photographer, and lifelong ski bum Aaron Bible.
-Aaron is an award-winning journalist whoโs been covering the ski and outdoor industries for decades, and he brings his keen eye for detail and a knack for the written word to provide solid assessments of each binding in our list.
-Calling Eldora Ski Resort home base for almost 20 years and another almost dozen years between Summit County and Steamboat Springs, Aaron has been testing touring bindings since they became readily accessible in North America, and heโs ridden the wave of technical advances in bindings, boots, skins and apparel which has led to the massive growth in the sport.
+Calling Eldora Ski Resort home base for almost 20 years and another almost dozen years between Summit County and Steamboat Springs, Aaron has been testing touring bindings since they became readily accessible in North America, and he’s ridden the wave of technical advances in bindings, boots, skins and apparel which has led to the massive growth in the sport.

-As the touring boot and binding technology kept improving, he made the permanent switch from telemark to alpine touring about seven years ago, and he hasnโt looked back.
+As the touring boot and binding technology kept improving, he permanently switched from telemark to alpine touring about seven years ago, and he hasn’t looked back.
 Typically racking up triple-digit ski days each season, he currently calls Monarch Mountain his home hill.
-However, when heโs not traveling around the country and the world for turns, he can also be found at Arapahoe Basin for mid-week uphill missions.
-In 2024, we enlisted the help of backcountry enthusiast, ski tech and master bootfitter, Ryan Kempfer.
-Spending over 100 days in the backcountry each year, Ryan is the ideal person to put backcountry ski gear through the wringer.
+However, when he’s not traveling around the country and the world for turns, he can also be found at Arapahoe Basin for mid-week uphill missions.

 Our Testing Grounds

-This yearโs testing included many spring skiing, deep winter missions, and early-season excursions.
+This year’s testing included many spring skiing, deep winter missions, and early-season excursions.
 We spent multiple days camped out in the trailheads of some of the best-known and lesser-known spots around the Rocky Mountains, skinning uphill at our favorite resorts around Colorado and many forays into the backcountry.

 We also had to hit enough lifts to understand how these bindings and skis perform on the downhill in all types of conditions.
-These missions included Steamboat and Vail โ including time spent in the backcountry off of Vail Pass; the Powder Highway and Red Mountain in Rossland, British Columbia; and from Monarch Pass and Monarch Ski Area to Mammoth Mountain in California; Copper Mountain and Loveland Pass, Jackson Hole, and more.
+These missions included Steamboat and Vail — including time spent in the backcountry off of Vail Pass; the Powder Highway and Red Mountain in Rossland, British Columbia; and from Monarch Pass and Monarch Ski Area to Mammoth Mountain in California; Copper Mountain and Loveland Pass, Jackson Hole, and more.
 All of this new tech has seen some serious wear and tear at the hands of our testers.

 Our Testing Process